firecracker-microvm/firecracker/docs/network-setup.md

 1. Each microVM has its own subnet and the two IP addresses inside of it: the `tap` IP and the guest IP.
-2. Each microVM has its own two nftables rules for masquerading and forwarding in the same table and chains shared between the microVMs.
+2. Each microVM has its own two nftables rules for masquerading and forwarding, while the same table and two chains can be shared between the microVMs.
 3. Each microVM has its own routing configuration inside the guest itself (achieved through `iproute2` or the method described in the _Advanced: Guest network configuration at kernel level_ section).